Open Sesame: Vodafone v UoI Reigniting the Interest in Enforcement of Investment Awards in India.

 India’s Golden Opportunity, and the Way Ahead

 The decisions discussed above make it clear that even though these judgments were not passed in the context of enforcement of awards resulting from investment treaty claims, they pose hurdles for potential investment treaty award creditors if they were to try to enforce such an award in India.
-By ruling that the Arbitration Act does not apply to any matters that arise from investment treaty arbitrations, courts have ruled out the possibility of using the only statute in India that deals with the subject matter of arbitration.
+By ruling that the Arbitration Act does not apply to any matters that arise from investment treaty arbitrations, courts have ruled out the possibility of using the only statute in India that deals with the subject matter of the arbitration.
 These decisions can themselves, however, be at odds with the present legal framework, as has been illustrated in the following paragraphs.

 First, it is the view of this author that not recognizing investment treaty arbitrations as “commercial arbitrations” under the Arbitration Act runs counter to the rationale of Indian courts in previous decisions.
-It must be remembered that the Supreme Court of India, in the context of arbitration, had pronounced that it is necessary to give the term “commercial” as expansive a meaning as possible, keeping in mind not only the need to promote not only efficiency in trade, but also the UNCITRAL Model Law (see, here).
+It must be remembered that the Supreme Court of India, in the context of arbitration, had pronounced that it is necessary to give the term “commercial” as expansive a meaning as possible, keeping in mind not only the need to promote not only efficiency in trade but also the UNCITRAL Model Law (see, here).
 It must be noted that even though this decision of the apex court was delivered in 1994, it continues to be cited by courts in India while dealing with the issue of what constitutes a “commercial” agreement or transaction (see here, for example).
 Additionally, the Preamble of the Arbitration Act makes it abundantly clear that the statute draws inspiration from the UNCITRAL Model Law.
 In line with the rationale of the Supreme Court of India in these decisions, and with the Preamble of the Arbitration Act, it is difficult to imagine a more “commercial” transaction than an investment.
 After all, an investment that would be covered under a treaty most often has as much of a profit motive as an investment made pursuant to an agreement made between private parties.
 Further, even the newly introduced Commercial Courts Act, 2015 embraces a wide definition of the term “commercial disputes”, including investment agreements as is clear from Section 2(1)(c).
 This definition of commercial disputes should be sufficient to satisfy the requirement of a dispute arising from a transaction that is “commercial under the law in force in India” as required by Section 44 of the Arbitration Act.

-Second, even conceding to the Delhi High Court’s view that an investment treaty arbitration is sui generis and is different from an international commercial arbitration, it must be remembered that this distinction is an acknowledgement of the differences in the character of the parties that participate in each kind of arbitration.
+Second, even conceding to the Delhi High Court’s view that an investment treaty arbitration is sui generis and is different from an international commercial arbitration, it must be remembered that this distinction is an acknowledgment of the differences in the character of the parties that participate in each kind of arbitration.
 Moreover, even though the technical distinction between international commercial arbitration and investment treaty arbitration is recognized, there are several instruments that were originally drafted in the context of commercial arbitration which find wide usage in investment treaty arbitrations, as well.
 These include the New York Convention, as well as the rules of several arbitral institutions who continue to use the rules that had initially been drafted for commercial arbitrations (exceptions do exist, of course, like the Singapore International Arbitration Centre which has specific rules of arbitration for investment treaty disputes).
 Thus, even going by the mandate of Section 44 of the Arbitration Act which requires the award to have been passed in the context of a “commercial” transaction, it is still possible to maintain that the present framework of the Arbitration Act may be used.

 An important question that requires attention is where these decisions of the courts leave investment treaty award creditors at present.
 As has been discussed in the preceding paragraphs, there is still some rationale in arguing that the present framework, that is the Arbitration Act, is capable of being used to enforce investment treaty awards in India.
 Additionally, there are alternative remedies that have been proposed, too.
 One suggestion that has been put forth (see, here) is for award creditors to try to enforce their awards against assets of the Indian government in other jurisdictions like Singapore or the United Kingdom, where existing frameworks exist to enforce such awards.
 While this certainly is a practical option for award creditors, it must only be treated as a stopgap one as it does not resolve anything from India’s standpoint in the arbitral world.
 It has also been suggested, after considering the practice in jurisdictions like the United Kingdom, that India might consider an amendment to Section 44 of the Arbitration Act to explicitly include investment treaty arbitration awards within the definition of “foreign awards”.
 This would certainly be ideal, though unlikely.
 It must be remembered that India terminated most of its investment treaties a few years ago.
 Since then, India came out with a new Model Bilateral Investment Treaty in 2015, though, very few treaty arrangements have been entered into between India and other countries based on this model document (see, here).
 Additionally, it had been reported earlier this year that India is now considering a new investment legislation that would require disputes to be settled within the domestic legal system.
 Even with these developments, there are already several pending investment treaty claims against India (see, here).